 - 1. Is an inmate of a house of prostitution or is otherwise engaged in sexual activity as a business; - 2.
 Solicits another person with the intention of being hired to engage in sexual activity; or - 3.
 Agrees to engage in sexual activity with another for money or other items of pecuniary value.

 N.D.
 Cent.
-Code § 12.1-41-12(1)(a), (3) (Immunity of minor) provides additional protections against the criminalization of minors for prostitution, stating, a.
-Prostitution under section 12.1-29.03;
+Code § 12.1-41-12(1)-(4) (Immunity of minor) provides additional protections against the criminalization of minors for prostitution, stating,